smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-25-choropleths.markdown

 A few comments:

-- The leaflet function call components are piped using the great magrittr package.
+- The "leaflet" function call components are piped using the great magrittr package.
-- leaflet will by default use openstreetmap (this is the addTiles() portion).
+- "leaflet" will by default use openstreetmap (this is the addTiles() portion).
 Other types of maps, usually open source,  can be used.
 See [here](http://leaflet-extras.github.io/leaflet-providers/preview/index.html).
 - It is useful to centre the map.
 The easiest way to do it is to get the "box" of the overall shape, which are the minimum and maximum long / lat coordinates of the geojson shapes we are using, and calculate the centre.
 - We discussed popups in Part 3.
 Here I show an implementation with sprintf.
 It can be made more complex and display data on multiple lines (and it could as well become a character specified as function parameter).

 #### Binning & Colour Palettes

-As discussed we build a choropleth to diplay numerical variables, either continuous or discrete.
+As discussed we build a choropleth to display numerical variables, either continuous or discrete.
-As we want to colour the different areas in relationship to a choosen variable, we need to find a way to bin the data in the number of cuts we want to use for the map.
+As we want to colour the different areas in relationship to a chosen variable, we need to find a way to bin the data in the number of cuts we want to use for the map.

-On the other hand the number of cuts (or bins) depends from the available number of colours in the colour palette we have choosen.
+On the other hand the number of cuts (or bins) depends from the available number of colours in the colour palette we have chosen.

 A good start is to choose the colour palette (but it is a chicken and egg argument).

-The absolute reference here is Chintya Brewer and her amazing work at PennState.
+The absolute reference here is Cynthia Brewer and her amazing work at PennState.
 I strongly recommend to spend time at the [site she created](http://colorbrewer2.org/), trying the different palettes and understanding the nature of data we need to display (sequential, divergent or qualitative) and whether we need to cater for colour blind people.

-She has also inspired the creation of the R package RColorBrewer.
+Cynthia has also inspired the creation of the R package RColorBrewer.

-The colour palette I have choosen is 'YlOrRd'.
-Again I recommend to go onto Chintya website and experiment on different palettes.
+The colour palette I have chosen is 'YlOrRd'.
+Again I recommend to go onto Cynthia's website and experiment with different palettes.

 Please consider that the maximum number of colours for sequential data is 9, so we will have to use 9 bins or less.

-leaflet offers the following binning functions:
+"leaflet" offers the following binning functions:

 - colorNumeric is a is a simple linear mapping from continuous numeric data
 #' to an interpolated palette.